evannjohnson/teletype-ev/docs/quickstart.md

 Here CV 1 is set to 0.
 You can leave off the 0 to print the value.

-    CV 1        // prints value of CV 1
+    CV 1        // PRINTS VALUE OF CV 1

 Or, this works too:

-    X CV 1      // set X to current value of CV 1
+    X CV 1      // SET X TO CURRENT VALUE OF CV 1

 Here is an example of using an operator `RAND` to set a random voltage: